-Students from all over the world learn language skills through speaking, listening, reading, and writing in our English for Speakers of Other Languages (ESOL) classes.
+Students from all over the world learn language skills through speaking, listening, reading, and writing in our English as a Second Language (ESL) classes.
 They connect with each other in friendships and mutual support while learning English along with academic and communication skills they need at work and in their family lives.

 Who We Serve